alexcrist/simple-social/README.md

 Let's get as vain as possible - username, followers, and nothing else

 ## Features
-* Back end node
+* Back end
 	* Get users
 	* Create users
 	* Users can follow other users
 	* Delete users

-	* Salt + hash passwords
+* Front end
+	* List all users and followers
+	* Add and delete users

 ## To Do

-* Disallow following oneself
+* Cleanup layout of front end
-* Add front end component
+* Add follow functionality to front end
+* Fix delete not updating user list without page refresh
 * Elastic user searching
+* Encrypt passwords